-Most of you guys have been following along and know that we are in the midst of a DIY remodel.
+Most of you guys have been following along and know that we are in the midst of a DIY Cash remodel.
 We have learned so much and we have had so much fun discovering how to fix, build, and change things in our home.
-But one of the more important things we are learning is when to hire a pro.
+But one of the more important things we are learning is when to hire a professional contractor!

 Meet Dave of D. Michael Designs.
-He is based in San Antonio, TX and covers San Antonio up to Austin and all the surrounding areas.
-We hired Dave to take over and instruct us on how to install a 20′ I-Beam to support a load bearing wall that runs between 2 living rooms downstairs and relocate our Front Door on our home.
+He is a professional contractor based in San Antonio, TX, and covers San Antonio up to Austin and all the surrounding areas.
+We hired Dave to take over and instruct us on how to install a 20′ I-Beam to support a load-bearing wall that runs between 2 living rooms downstairs and relocate our Front Door on our home.
 Did I mention that this 1 wall holds the entire 2nd story up in our home?
 Yep!
-This my friends, is NOT a DIY project.
+This my friends is NOT a DIY project.

-Since we wanted to relocate the front door to the space where the I beam needed to be loaded in.
-We had Dave and his team just tear out the entire front of the house.
-This made bringing the 1600 lb beam indoors and installing it easier + it allowed them to reframe everything to accommodate the new door.
-This saved both time and money!
+Since we wanted to relocate the front door to space where the I-beam ideally needed to be loaded in.
+We had Dave and his team just tear out the entire front of the house for us (man they work so much faster than us LOL).
+This made bringing the 1600 lb steel I-beam indoors and installing it easier + it allowed them to reframe everything to accommodate the new entry.
+This saved us time, money, and stress!

-How I Found D. Michael Designs: I, Samantha, 1st met with Dave nearly 6 months before we did the project.
-He gave me an estimate and I started saving my money.
-I interviewed several people and narrowed it down to 3, in the end I hired Dave because he was knowledgeable with a good portfolio, fast communication and he was the middle of the road in pricing (not the cheapest and not the most expensive).
+How I Found My Professional Contractor: I 1st met with Dave nearly 6 months before we did the project.
+I interviewed several people and narrowed it down to 3, in the end, I hired Dave because he was knowledgeable with a good portfolio, fast communication and he was the middle of the road in pricing (not the cheapest and not the most expensive).
 The cheapest bid was just a couple grand and the most expensive was $24,000.
 I used sites like Houzz and basic Google searches to find pros.

 Tips to Hiring a Pro: You guys will find there are lots of “pros” out there so here are my tips to find the real deals.

-- Must be registered with the city and fully licensed with insurance (check with your local city for requirements)
+- Must be registered with your city and fully licensed with insurance (check with your local city for requirements)

 D. Michael Designs had all the above from the very beginning.
 They showed up on time every morning (which is rare in contractors) and communicated effectively throughout the process.
 When we hit a problem, they were quick to work on a solution and implement it.
 If you want to see more of their work check them out on Instagram, they just joined @dmichaeldesign1 Give their page a Follow and start to watch his work.
 HINT – if you click the last hashtag he puts up with the Project Name, you can scroll through all the work he has done for that home.
 I am #whisperhillhouse